Australian Home Electricity Information

 Electricity can be priced at different levels, based on the demand for electricity at particular times of the day.
 For example electricity is often cheaper at night, when there is less demand.
 This is known as off-peak electricity.
 What is often connected to this cheaper electricity in a home, is the hot water system, or a booster element for a Solar Hot Water system.

 What is commonly not known by Aussie householders, is that any suitable appliance can be connect to the cheaper off-peak rate.
 The appliance has to be hard wired, to the off-peak meter.
-Suitable appliances for example are a pool pump.
-When the pump is connected to on-peak, it may be costing $180 per bill.
-This can now be reduced by almost 50%, by connecting it to the off-peak!
+Suitable appliances being a pool pump and heating appliances.
+When the pump is connected to peak power, it may be costing $180 per bill.
+This can now be reduced by 50% or more by connecting it to the off-peak!
 Note the pool pump would only come on during the off-peak periods.
 A further option, is to have it wired so you have the ability to use it during on-peak times, when needed.
 Talk to your electricity supplier about your off-peak options and your electrician about the wiring.

 During high demand times, electricity is charged at a higher rate, known as on-peak.

-Homes connected to on-peak / off-peak tariffs, will often have two mechanical looking meters in the electricity power box.
-One meter for each tariff.
+Homes connected to on-peak / off-peak tariffs, will have either two mechanical looking meters in the electricity power box, with one meter for each tariff.
+Or an electronic meter measuring both tariffs.

-Below is an example of Country Energy's explanation / terms of residential tariffs and prices post July 1st 2011.
+Below is an example of Essential Energy's explanation of controlled loads.

-If you're on the on / off peak tariff, you will see two meter readings on your bill.
-The off-peak reading [in most cases the hot water] will be noted as 'controlled load 1 or 2.
+If you are using a controlled load [either off peak I or II] you will see two meter readings on your bill.
+The off-peak reading will be noted as 'controlled load 1 or 2.

 Get The Latest ELECTRICITY NEWS From Australia Via RSS Or Direct To Your Email.